krayon/crush-those-cookies/README.md

 Be also careful while restoring previous tabs on the browser's startup.
 Either reload all the tabs at once or temporarily suspend crushing cookies until important tabs are loaded to avoid accidental cookie loss.

 Use it at your own risk.

+### Building
+Run build.sh script in a terminal on Linux or any similar environment for Windows like Cygwin.
+The extension's .xpi archive containing all necessary files will be created automatically.